-4.5 Parental Leave and Sick Leave
+4.5 Maternity leave and sick leave

-Local negotiation around parental and sick leave will be managed by the tACCP's employing line manager in conjunction with the ACCP LCL.
+Local negotiation around maternity and sick leave will be managed by the tACCPs employing line manager in conjunction with the ACCP LCL.
 The duration of the programme will require to be extended.
-Maximum allowance is 2 consecutive weeks per year; greater duration of absence will necessitate prolongation of training time.
-Close liaison with the HEI and NHSE, where applicable, will be required.
+Maximum allowance is 2 weeks per year; greater duration of absence will necessitate prolongation of training time.

-4.6 Accommodation for Training and Trainees
+4.6 Accommodation for training and trainees